Pepperdine University's Sustainability Policy

 Long before "green" became part of our common vernacular, Pepperdine University recognized our obligation to manage, conserve, and sustain natural resources.
 This duty arises out of our belief that we are called to respect and care for the awesome gifts that God has bestowed upon us.
 A handful of examples of our commitment follow.

 Pepperdine University seeks to improve air quality and reduce reliance on fossil fuels.
-Examples include our "rideshare" program, which incentivizes the use of carpools, vanpools, and mass transit; our fleet of electric and hybrid vehicles; shuttle services; and on-campus housing for 52% of students and 119 faculty and staff residences.
+Examples include our "rideshare" program, through the use of carpools, vanpools, and mass transit; our fleet of electric and hybrid vehicles; shuttle services; and on-campus housing for 52% of students and 119 faculty and staff residences.

 Pepperdine's campus enhancement projects incorporate sustainable elements while retaining high caliber operations.
 Examples of such measures include optimal solar orientation; energy efficient glass, lighting, and climate control systems; low flow toilets and showers; native vegetation; use of recycled and low VOC building materials; natural gas heating systems; chiller water cooling; and a campus energy management system.